delpozzo/kamino/README.md

 ![Capture Image Screenshot 1](src/screenshots/capture-1.png?raw=true)

 Enter a name for the image file.
 Do not include any file extensions since `.img.gz` will be automatically appended.
+In the example below, the name `raspberry-pi-backup` is entered.

 ![Capture Image Screenshot 2](src/screenshots/capture-2.png?raw=true)